 - Be a grown-up.

 - Avoid the D-grunts (those disgruntled people).
 They don't make good things happen for people and likely won't help your career.
+(Really.)

-And whether you’re running or attending...
+And whether your running the meeting or attending it...